LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 3. Ring buffers
 4. Arenas

 Now of course NASA doesn't accept input in the traditonal sense.
 I would say for your tradional apps to avoid using dynamic memory when possible.
 Try to not fall into the trap where you must take exact sizes of the user's input.
 You will want some bound or else your user input will take the entire memory of the OS.

 ### 4. Function Length should be printable on a page with one statement per line

-RIP all the Java and C++ users :P
+RIP all the Java and C++ users :P.
 This rule basically says to keep your functions smaller for easier auditing.
+I believe this rule does not apply to comments.
+The JPL Coding Standard and NASA power of 10 both say 60 lines of code.
-Tiger Bettle also uses this rule and they have their limit at 80.
+Tiger Bettle also uses this rule and they have their limit at 70 lines.
-I personally like to have the limit at 80 because if the function goes past 80 lines there may need to be reconsideration on logic.
+I personally think 80 is the absolute maximum because if the function goes past 80 lines there needs to be reconsideration on logic.

-I believe this rule also applies to comments.
-The JPL Coding Standard says 60 lines of text while the Power of 10 documents says 60 lines of code, but the JPL standard is more recent.
-What I do know is that your code should be clear just on its own.
-If you need to have a paragraph comment to explain something probably rethink it.
+NASA doesn't say anything about column limits though, but excessively long lines can hurt readability.
+80 character column limit seems to be more prefered, even I try to stick by it, but It's not the end of the world if it goes past 80 characters.
+100 characters is the maximum I would try, but I don't think anything should go to 120 characters.

-It also suggests to have one line per statement.
+Combined in this rule is having one line per statement.
 This includes variable statements.

 ```
 int obtain_value = getValue(), obtain_value2 = getAnotherValue();
 char* first = some_string, second = some_string + 1;
 ```

-would be
+should be

 ```
 int obtain_value = getValue();